-On our second visit to OKC last week, SVV and I tried our hardest to hunt down all the art we could find, mostly by use of Lyft.
-This method is definitely doable, but I’d recommend a car if you also want to hit up all the murals located north of the Paseo Arts District.
+On our first three trips to Oklahoma City, SVV and I have tried our hardest to hunt down all the art we could find, mostly by using the OKC streetcar and the scooters scattered about downtown.
+This method is definitely doable, but I’d recommend renting a car if you also want to hit up all the murals located north of the Paseo Arts District and along Western Avenue.

-The problem we found was locating addresses for each of the murals we were trying to track down, so we did the hard journalistic work for you and tagged each one to its exact location.
+The problem we found while looking for murals in Oklahoma City was tracking down the exact address, so we did the hard journalistic work for you and tagged each one to its exact location.
 We even made a Google Map for you to reference on your next visit to OKC.
 (You can thank us later.)

 701 W. Sheridan Ave. (side of the Paramount Building)

 1015 NW First St. (side of B.C.C.
 Collective)

 7 N. Lee (on the side of the Paramount building)

 Sheridan Walker Parking Garage, artist: Adam “Codak” Smith